Vietnam’s Hidden Gems: Offbeat Destinations Worth the Detour

 A Brief Thought on Vietnam’s “Secret Beaches”

-It’s tempting to believe that somewhere along Vietnam’s 2,000-mile (3,200 km) coastline, there’s an untouched paradise waiting to be discovered.
+It is tempting to believe that somewhere along Vietnam’s 2,025-mile (3,260 km) coastline, there is an untouched paradise waiting to be discovered.
 And on the surface, it might seem that way.
 From scenic roads near Nui Chua to remote coastal provinces like Phu Yen or Binh Thuan, there are plenty of empty-looking beaches that rarely appear on tourist maps.

-Most of Vietnam’s consistently clean beaches today are the ones maintained by private hotels or resorts.
-While that limits spontaneity and freedom, it reflects the current reality of coastal management in the country.
+Most of Vietnam’s consistently clean beaches today are the ones maintained by private businesses that employ staff to collect trash daily.
+While this limits your sense of discovery and freedom, it is the current reality of coastal travel here.

-We say this not to discourage exploration — but to help you set realistic expectations.
-If you want clean, swimmable beaches, check local conditions carefully.
-It’s safest to stick to places where waste is regularly collected and managed.
+We say this not to discourage exploration but to help you set realistic expectations.
+If you want a clean and swimmable experience, check recent traveler reports carefully.
+It is safest to stick to areas where plastic waste is actively managed.

 Backpacker overlooks misty rice fields in Sapa, a scenic off the beaten path destination in Northern Vietnam